Did you know?

 Intelligence

-Bottlenose dolphins are often the source of research in regard to their intelligence.
+Bottlenose dolphins are one of the most popular dolphin types and are often the source of research regarding their intelligence.
 These dolphins are incredibly smart.
-They have the ability to mimic, use artificial language, are capable of recognizing themselves, categorize objects, and even use tools.
+They can mimic, use artificial language, recognize themselves, categorize objects, and even use tools.
 The latter is seen through their utilization of marine sponges to forage for food that would not normally be easily accessible to them.

 Historically, dolphins have been trained to locate sea mines by various militaries or to seek out enemy combatants in the water.